dallison/phaser/phaser/docs/phaser_user_guide.md

 The `MutableAny` function creates a mutable message of type `T` in the `value` field and sets the `type_url`.
 You can then create the message as you would do normally.

+For a native read-only message, `Is<T>()`, `As<T>()`, serialized-size calculation, and caller-buffer protobuf serialization construct the concrete embedded handle on the stack and do not allocate. `UnpackTo`, mutation, reflection, and debug helpers remain copying or owning operations.

 ## Serialization and deserialization
 Phaser's native format does not require serialization.
 To interoperate with